 We recommend that you draft, edit, and save your proposal in a Word/text document and then copy and paste the text into the submission system to ensure accuracy in word count, spelling, and grammar.

-To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register a new account, even if you submitted a poster proposal for Connect in a previous year.
+To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register a new account, even if you submitted a poster proposal for Schools Connect in a previous year.
 Select "Create Account" on the submission system landing page and fill out your profile information to begin your submission (sometimes referred to as "abstract" in the submission system).

 Follow the links to begin a new Abstract and enter the required information:

-After you select the "Submit" button, you will see your Task List, which contains six items that must be completed.
+After you select the "Submit" button, you will see your Task List, which contains five items that must be completed.

 You will automatically be listed as an author.
 To add co-authors, type the co-author's first name, last name, and email address, and check the appropriate author role (presenting or non-presenting).
 You can move authors up and down in the list using the arrows.

 Each author needs a complete profile.
 You may fill in each author's information using the "Edit Profile" button or invite each author to complete their own profile using the "Invite" button (which sends an email to the author's email address).
 You must edit your own profile to select your author role (presenting or non-presenting) and fill in any remaining required fields.
 Please ensure that accurate contact information is provided for each author; include the author's institution, mailing address, email address, phone number, and ASHA affiliation or student status, if applicable.
 You will also have to provide a brief biographical sketch for each author.

 Note: You will not be able to complete the task using the "Save Authors" button if any author's profile is incomplete.
 After you invite the other authors to edit their profiles, simply scroll up to the teal bar and select "Tasks" to continue working on other parts of your submission while you wait for the co-authors to complete their profiles.

 As part of this section, you will need to indicate the instructional level of your proposed poster.